ai4os/ai4-docs/source/getting-started/user-roles.rst

 ========================

-The AI4OS stack is focused on three different types of users.
+The platform is focused on three different types of users.
 Depending on what you want to achieve you should belong into one or more of the following categories: